Canon M50 vs Fujifilm X30

-Both the M50 and the X30 are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the M50 does not have a direct predecessor.
+The X30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Fujifilm X30 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M50:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.